Common Social Security Disability Myths

 While it is true that SSDI can help people who are disabled, the process is often complex and made more confusing by the misinformation that exists about SSDI.

 Don't let these social security disability myths stop you from obtaining the compensation you need.
-The Phoenix Social Security Disability lawyers of Phillips Disability are here to help you file and appeal your claim for SSDI.
+The Phoenix Social Security Disability lawyers of Dayes Law Firm PC are here to help you file and appeal your claim for SSDI.

 Below are five common social security disability myths: